HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/generate_content_report.md

         !!!note
             Filling up both date fields is not mandatory and only one is needed to proceed.
 Entering only the **From** date searches items from that date onwards.
 Entering only the **To** date searches items on and before that date.

+        !!!important "Invalid date range"
+            Using an invalid date range (for example, from a future date to a past date) causes the generated report to be empty.

     - **Owner**